ttvpro007/ttvpro007.github.io/src/components/README.md

 - All components are designed to work with the consolidated data structure
 - The gamer aesthetic is maintained throughout all components
 - Components are optimized for performance and accessibility
 - Data separation ensures easy content updates without code changes
+- All components use the centralized animation system for consistency